 About the Department

-The Departments recognize that this preparation is provided in collaboration with all academic programs at Wooster.
+The Department of Education provides opportunities for its teacher candidates to learn and teach within a liberal arts environment that values independence, leadership, inquiry, and tradition.
+The teacher education program prepares reflective and competent educators for work in classrooms, schools, and a variety of educational communities.
+The Department recognizes that this preparation is provided in collaboration with all academic programs at Wooster.
 Throughout the preparation program teacher candidates are immersed in hands-on, one-on-one experiences with classroom teachers, college faculty, and students.
-The Departments emphasize the importance of effective writing, speaking, and interpersonal skills and strives to encourage its graduates to become educational leaders in a complex and global society.
+The Department emphasizes the importance of effective writing, speaking, and interpersonal skills and strives to encourage its graduates to become educational leaders in a complex and global society.

-The Department of Education seeks to bring together engaged, independent thinkers and to prepare future educational leaders who are reflective, socially-minded, and influential in a diverse and interdependent global community.
+The Department of Education brings together engaged, independent thinkers and seeks to prepare future educational leaders who are reflective, socially minded, and influential in a diverse and interdependent global community.
 We engage motivated students, who value educational inquiry, through a rigorous and dynamic liberal education focused on emerging and progressive teaching and learning, with an emphasis on critical and creative thinking.
-Through extensive field experiences and dynamic on-campus learning, Wooster teacher candidates are deeply rooted in sound theoretical and pedagogical understanding.
+Through extensive field experiences and dynamic on-campus learning, Wooster teacher candidates are deeply rooted in sound theoretical and pedagogical understanding and distinguish themselves in their ability to ask important questions, research complex issues, solve problems, and communicate new knowledge and insight in both individual and collaborative settings.

 It recognizes that this preparation is provided in collaboration with all academic programs at Wooster.
 Throughout the licensure program students are immersed in hands-on, one-on-one experiences with classroom teachers and students.
 Students who complete the Teacher Education program are fully licensed to teach in the state of Ohio.
 Those who plan to teach elsewhere find that Ohio’s high standards for licensure provide them with a sound preparation for teaching and also allow them to pursue licensure in other states with relative ease.